-From the completion of our IPO until December 31, 2017, our non-employee directors were entitled to receive an annual retainer in the amount of \$47,500, plus an additional annual payment of \$15,000 for the chairperson and \$10,000 for each other member of the Audit Committee and \$10,000 for the chairperson and \$5,000 for each other member of the Audit Committee and \$10,000 for the chairperson and \$5,000 for each other member of each other committee, with such amounts paid in quarterly installments.
-Additionally, our non-employee directors were entitled to receive \$1,000 for each meeting of the board of directors or any of its committees attended in person and \$500 for each meeting of the board of directors or any of its committees attended to elephonically.
+Our non-employee directors are entitled to receive an annual retainer in the amount of \$60,000, plus an additional annual payment of \$20,000 for the chairperson and \$15,000 for each other member of the Audit Committee and \$15,000 for the chairperson and \$10,000 for each other member of the Compensation Committee, with such amounts paid in quarterly installments.
 We also provided our non-employee directors with equity compensation under our Equity Incentive Plan as additional compensation and incentive.
-Effective January 1, 2018, our director compensation program was amended to eleminate meeting fees for the members of our board of directors and its committees and increase the annual retainer amount to \$60,000.
-In addition, the fees payable to the chairperson and each other member of the Compensation Committee were increased to \$15,000 and \$10,000, respectively.
-On the date of each annual meeting of stockholders, our non-employee directors will also receive an annual equity award with a value of \$100,000 that will vest on the earlier of the first anniversary of the grant date or the next annual meeting of stockholders.
+On the date of each annual meeting of stockholders, each of our non-employee directors receives an annual equity award with a value of \$100,000 that vest on the earlier of the first anniversary of the grant date or the next annual meeting of stockholders.

-We provide liability insurance for our directors and officers at a current annual cost of approximately \$205,000.
+We provide liability insurance for our directors and officers at a current annual cost of approximately \$530,000.
 In addition, our certificate of incorporation sets forth limitations on our directors' liability to our stockholders.
 Further, our bylaws contain indemnification and advancement of expenses provisions for the benefit of our directors and officers.

-How often did the board of directors meet in 2017?
+How often did the board of directors meet in 2018?

-The board of directors met five times during the year endedDecember 31, 2017.
+The board of directors met five times and held one telephonic meeting during the year endedDecember 31, 2018, as well as took action by written consent.
 Each director attended all of the meetings of the board of directors and the meetings of the committees on which he served.
+During 2018, our non-management directors met in executive sessions four times.